Heavy Metals Test

 Iodine is a naturally occurring element found in sea water and is used in disinfecting agents, soaps, and bandages.
 Iodine is needed for normal body function, in particular thyroid gland function.
-High levels of iodine may cause thyroid dysfunction.
+High levels or low of iodine may cause thyroid dysfunction.

 Urinary Creatinine—a protein found in the urine which is used to normalize the test results.